S&W SD9VE

 Subscribe to our newsletter and get gun deals, educational content, hand's on reviews and news on law changes!

-S&W introduced the Sigma pistol to the shooting world in 1994.
-It was a gun meant to be sold for less than their top-of-the-line M&P series of semi-auto pistols.
-Available in several calibers, the 9mm seems to have been the most popular.
+In 1994, S&W introduced the Sigma pistol to the shooting community.
+It was designed as a more affordable alternative to their top-of-the-line M&P series of semi-auto pistols.
+Available in several calibers, the 9mm version proved to be the most popular.

 Smith & Wesson SD9 VE SW95

-The gun used an action pretty similar to that used by Glock.
+The gun’s action was quite similar to Glock’s.
 It was so similar that Glock sued S&W over patent infringement.
-So, in 1997, S&W and Glock settled out of court, with S&W paying an undisclosed amount of money to Glock.
-At that point, they re-designed the action a little to not tread on the Austrian gunmaker’s proverbial toes again.
+So, in 1997, S&W and Glock settled out in the court, with S&W agreeing to pay Glock an undisclosed amount.
+Afterward, S&W made some changes to the action to prevent further conflicts with the Austrian gunmaker.

 The SD/ SW/ Sigma series was not very well received, to be blunt.
 The gun’s trigger left a lot to be desired, so it was at this point that Apex and other companies began making replacement triggers for these guns.
 This helped the situation considerably, but the gun was not as popular as S&W had hoped.
-So, in 2012, S&W redesigned the SD guns and introduced the improved models, the SD VE guns, in calibers 9mm and .40 S&W.
+Thus, in 2012, S&W redesigned the SD series and introduced the improved SD VE models in 9mm and .40 S&W.

 My Smith & Wesson SD9 VE Gun

-The gun whose photos you see here once belonged to me.
-I sold it to a friend who loaned it back to me for this review.
-I also did, what is called around here a redneck trigger job on it — I got the idea from a video on YouTube that I had seen.
-That consists of insuring that the gun is totally empty and then dry firing it 500 times.
+The gun shown in these photos used to be mine.
+I sold it to a friend who lent it back to me for this review.
+Additionally, I performed what we call a “redneck trigger job” on it — I got the idea from a video on YouTube that I had seen.
+That consists of ensuring that the gun is totally empty and then dry-firing it 500 times.

-Since the gun is striker-fired, dry firing is OK.
-I must admit that this action noticeably smoothed the trigger’s travel and seemed to have lightened it just a little (at least it felt a bit lighter — a trigger pull gauge was not available).
-It makes sense as all you’re doing is wearing the parts in and rubbing rough spots off the mating steel parts.
-It did help.
-And, of course, this wasn’t the first time I overdid the dryfire technique to smooth up a trigger.
-It was just the first time I’d seen somebody else do it on YouTube with this specific gun.
+Dry firing is perfectly safe with this striker-fired pistol.
+I must admit, this method noticeably smoothed the trigger’s travel and seemed to have slightly lightened it (at least it felt a bit lighter — a trigger pull gauge was not available).
+It makes sense; by repeatedly dry firing, you wear in the parts and smooth out rough spots between the steel components.
+It certainly made a difference.
+And, of course, this wasn’t the first time I’ve used dry fire to improve a trigger.
+It was just the first time I saw someone else do it on YouTube with this specific handgun.

 What I Liked About the Smith & Wesson SD9 VE

-For one thing, as I said above it felt good in my hand.
-It fit.
-The grip was just right.
-Grip angle, grip texture were not bad at all.
-I like a rough grip texture, so I stippled the SD’s grip with a soldering iron.
+As mentioned earlier, one thing I really liked was how it felt good in my hand—it fit perfectly.
+The grip was just right, with a good angle and texture that suited me well.
+Being a fan of rough grip textures, I used a soldering iron to stipple the SD’s grip.
 I got pretty good at staying within the molded-in boundaries (I was always good at coloring within the lines, Harry Chapin’s excellent song notwithstanding).

-The gun is comparable to the Glock 19 in size and capacity if you don’t hold the one extra round that the S&W can carry over the 15-round Glock.
-The sights were decent, and the gun seemed accurate with several loads (one of which was my favorite 9mm handload: a Lee 124-grain RN powder-coated bullet over 4.8 grains of Long Shot powder).
-Having a conventionally rifled barrel helps, as you have no concerns with shooting lead bullets.
+The gun is comparable to the Glock 19 in size and capacity, although it holds one extra round compared to the Glock’s 15-round capacity.
+The sights were decent, and it proved accurate with various loads, including my preferred 9mm handload: a Lee 124-grain RN powder-coated bullet with 4.8 grains of Long Shot powder.
+The conventionally rifled barrel ensures compatibility with lead bullets.
 I liked the gun, and the reason I sold it escapes me now.

 (Items in parentheses are comparable Glock 19 Gen 5 measurements)